Kasyap-R/THack_Mafia/backend/README.md

 ### Running programs with poetry
 - To run a python file just use `poetry run python script.py`
-- For cli tools like fastapi, you can just do `poetry run fastapi` followed by the regular arguments you would use with fastapi
+- For cli tools like fastapi, you can use `poetry run fastapi` followed by the regular arguments you would use with fastapi

 ### Understanding Poetry and VS Code Integration